Frequently Asked Questions

 File: We use.env

-to keep credentials out of the code..gitignore
+to keep credentials out of code..gitignore

 : Ensure.env